awsdocs/aws-auto-scaling-user-guide/doc_source/how-it-works.md

 # How AWS Auto Scaling Works<a name="how-it-works"></a>

 Scaling plans are a set of instructions for scaling your resources\.
-You create one scaling plan per application source, such as an AWS CloudFormation stack, a set of tags, or specific Amazon EC2 Auto Scaling groups\.
+You create one scaling plan per application source, such as an AWS CloudFormation stack, a set of tags, or one or more Amazon EC2 Auto Scaling groups\.
 Your scaling plan blends dynamic scaling and predictive scaling methods together to support your scaling strategy\.

 **What is a scaling strategy?**
 The scaling strategy tells AWS Auto Scaling how to optimize the utilization of the resources in your scaling plan\.
 You can optimize for availability, for cost, or a balance of both\.
 Alternatively, you can also create your own custom strategy, per the metrics and thresholds you define\.
 You can set separate strategies for each resource or resource type\.